About the BD Architect of the Year Awards

 Celebrating the best in architecture.

-Organised by BD, the AYAs are distinguished from other architectural awards by virtue of honouring overall achievement within a particular sector.
+Organised by Building Design, the AYAs are distinguished from other architectural awards by virtue of honouring overall achievement within a particular sector.
 This provides a truly meaningful premise on which to compare the work of different architects.

 The Awards Ceremony